Fred Borch: Military career

-In 1990, Borch began a 3-year term as professor of Criminal Law at the JAG school, specialising in Fourth Amendment application.
+In 1990, Borch began a 3-year term as professor of Criminal Law at the JAG school, specializing in Fourth Amendment application.
 Following this position, he studied at the Command and General Staff College at Fort Leavenworth.
 He was next assigned to a job with the Joint Service Committee for Military Justice, between the JAG office and the Pentagon.
 He drafted legislation related to the Uniform Code of Military Justice and proposed changes to the Manual for Courts-Martial.

 Borch oversaw the successful 1997 prosecution of 13 drill sergeants accused of sexual misconduct at Aberdeen Proving Ground, and was promoted to Deputy Chief in the Army's Government Appellate Division.
 The following year, he was made Staff Judge Advocate for Fort Gordon's Army Signal Center.

 He attended the Naval War College in Newport, Rhode Island and graduated at the top of his class, receiving his Master's degree in National Security Studies in 2001.
 He took a position as a professor of International Law, focusing on counter-terrorism.